porteux/porteux/README.md

 In order to have PorteuX in a language different than English, download the multilanguage package and use PorteuX Language Switcher application to choose the desired language.

+To download a Slackware package that is not present in PorteuX, run the command `getpkg [packageName]`.
+A .txz file will be downloaded, so it will require to run `txz2xzm [packageFilename]` to convert it to a module.
+After the conversion it's recommended to move the .xzm module to the porteux/modules folder to ensure it is automatically loaded after boot.

 To build anything inside PorteuX, it's recommended to download and activate the 05-devel xzm module, which includes compilers, git, make, headers, etc. To build a driver (e.g. VirtualBox or any physical device), also download and activate 06-crippled_sources xzm module.

 To run Windows applications inside PorteuX, in the app store you can find both Wine and Multilib Lite xzm modules.
 It's recommended to have these 2 modules in /porteux/optional and activate them only when needed.